IBM-Bluemix-Docs/mobilepush/push_step_1.md

 1. Go to the [Apple Developer](https://developer.apple.com){: external} portal, click **Member Center**, and select **Certificates, Identifiers & Profiles**.
 1. Go to **Identifiers** > **App IDs section**.
 1. In the **Registering App IDs** page, provide the App name in the App ID Description Name field.
-For example: ACME Push Notifications.
+For example, ACME Push Notifications.
 1. Provide a string for the App ID Prefix.
 1. For the App ID Suffix, choose **Explicit App ID** and provide a Bundle ID value.
 It is recommended that you provide a reverse domain-name style string.
-For example: `com.ACME.push`.
+For example, `com.ACME.push`.
 1. Select the **{{site.data.keyword.mobilepushshort}}** check-box and click **Continue**.
 1. Go through your settings and click **Register** > **Done**.